wp-plugins/standard-widget-extensions/readme.txt

 1. Accordion Widgets
 1. Sticky Sidebar

-You can use this plugin easily with default WordPress themes (Twenty Fourteen/Twenty Thirteen/Twenty Twelve/Twenty Eleven).
+You can use this plugin easily with default WordPress themes (Twenty Fourteen, Twenty Thirteen, ...).
 [Check setting information](http://en.hetarena.com/standard-widget-extensions/settings-for-standard-themes).

 Other theme users can adjust class names and/or IDs to suit the theme.
 You can find options for the plugin by selecting a menu 'Settings' - 'Standard WE'.
 Detailed description for parameters are in [the plugin homepage](http://en.hetarena.com/standard-widget-extensions#setting "Parameter description").

-I would appreciate your feedbacks of settings for your favorite themes.
+I would appreciate your feedback of settings for your favorite themes.
 Or if you don't know how to set IDs/classes for your theme, don't hesitate to ask it in the support forum.

 Related Links: